 By using the virtual work principle and constitutive equation, the equilibrium equation can be derived.
 Numerical solution obtained from a Total-Lagrangian formulation of a general shell theory is employed.
+Axial stroke is incorporated into the equilibrium equation using Lagrange Multiplier technique.
 The boundary friction condition is introduced into the formulation in the form of penalty function, which imposes the constraints directly into the tangent stiffness matrix.
 The Newton-Raphson algorithm is used to solve the nonlinear equation.
+Force Limiting Curve equations based on the onset of shear instability and on experimental measurements are incorporated as the fracture criteria.